-2 The FSC Remedy Framework consolidates the remedy requirements resulting from the Policy to address Conversion and the Policy for Association in one single document .
+2 The FSC Remedy Framework consolidates the remedy requirements resulting from the Policy to Address Conversion and the Policy for Association in one single document.

-3 In the context of policy element 3, the existing definition of significant conversion as defined in the FSC Policy for Association V2-0 applies.
+3 In the context of policy element 3, the definition of significant conversion as defined in the FSC Policy for the Association of Organizations with FSC V2-0 applies.

-Purpose Organizations Remedy requirements FM Certification Organization s involved in conversion in the MU Full remedy for environmental harms Full remedy for all social harms (core requirements) of MU Organizations not involved in conversion in the MU Partial environmental remedy Full remedy for priority social harms (core requirements) Association with FSC Organizations involved in significant conversion within their group of affiliated organizations Full remedy for environmental harms Full remedy for all social harms (core and additional requirements)
+Purposes Organizations Remedy Requirements FM Certification of MU Organizationsinvolvedin conversion on the MU Full remedy for environmental harms Full remedy for all social harms (core requirements) Organizations not involved on conversion in the MU Partial environmental remedy Full remedy for priority social harms (core requirements) Association with FSC Organizations involved in significant conversion within their group of affiliated organizations Full remedy for environmental harms Full remedy for all social harms (core and additional requirements)

-Table 1: Policy Element 3 related to conversion between November 1994 and 31 December 2020
+Table 1: Policy Element 3 related to conversion between 1 December 1994 and 31 December 2020